Msaul03/Responsive-Watches-Website/README.md

 # Responsive-Watches-Website

- Responsive Watches Website Using HTML CSS and JavaScript Responsive Clock Website Using HTML CSS and JavaScript
+ Responsive Watches Website Using HTML CSS and JavaScript

 * Smooth scrolling in each section.
 * Includes a dark and light mode.